-The General Liability Line makes up 58% of the Solvency II TPs.
-The underlying reserves for direct casualty (General Liability), Financial Lines (D&O and E&O), and Professional lines contribute the majority of the TPs for this Solvency II line.
-Reserves for D&O have been impacted by US social inflation issues.
+General Liability makes up 58% of the Solvency II TPs.
+The underlying reserves for direct Financial Lines (D&O and FI), DUAL, Professional Lines and Casualty contribute the majority of the TPs for this Solvency II line of business.
+Casualty, FinPro and High Excess are subject to volatility and large losses, and during 2022 saw late large loss developments on prior years.

 Solvency II adjustments are applied to the Lux GAAP reserves (net of future premium) to obtain the Solvency II TPs.
-The most material adjustments that result in an increase in the TPs when compared to the Lux GAAP reserves include:
+The most material adjustments, that result in a small increase in the TPs when compared to the Lux GAAP reserves, include:

-- €106m for the Risk Margin which is highest for this line of business given the long-tailed nature of the underling business; and - €30m for additional expense provisions and €34m for Events Not in the Data.
+- €118m for the Risk Margin and €26m for additional expense provisions; and - €23m for Events Not in the Data.